aristanetworks/terraform-provider-cloudeos/docs/resources/cloudeos_topology.md

 ## Argument Reference

 * `topology_name` - (Required) Name of the topology.
+* `deploy_mode` - (Optional) Deployment mode for the topology.
+Valid values are "" (empty) - deploy and configure a fabric OR "provision" - Deploy the routers and onboard them to Cvaas, but do not create a fabric by configuring them.
+When not specified, deploy_mode defaults to "".
+See examples/ multicloud_tworegion_provisionmode for an example deployment using provision deploy mode.
-* `bgp_asn` - (Required) A range of BGP ASN’s which would be used to configure CloudEOS instances, based on the role and region in which they are being deployed.
+* `bgp_asn` - (Optional) A range of BGP ASN’s which would be used to configure CloudEOS instances, based on the role and region in which they are being deployed.
 For example, a CloudEdge and CloudLeaf instance in the same region and CLOS will use iBGP and will have the same ASN.
 Whereas 2 CloudEdge’s in different regions use eBGP and will have different ASNs.
+Required when deploy_mode is empty; Not needed when deploy_mode is provision.
-* `vtep_ip_cidr` - (Required) CIDR block for VTEP IPs for CloudEOS Routers
+* `vtep_ip_cidr` - (Optional) CIDR block for VTEP IPs for CloudEOS Routers.
+Required when deploy_mode is empty;
+    Not needed when deploy_mode is provision.
-* `terminattr_ip_cidr` - (Required) TerminAttr is used by Arista devices to stream Telemetry to CVaaS.
+* `terminattr_ip_cidr` - (Optional) TerminAttr is used by Arista devices to stream Telemetry to CVaaS.
     Every CloudEOS Router needs a unique TerminAttr local IP.
+Required when deploy_mode is empty; Not needed when deploy_mode is provision.
-* `dps_controlplane_cidr` - (Required) Each CloudEOS router needs a unique IP for Dynamic Path Selection.
+* `dps_controlplane_cidr` - (Optional) Each CloudEOS router needs a unique IP for Dynamic Path Selection.
+    Required when deploy_mode is empty; Not needed when deploy_mode is provision.
 * `eos_managed` - (Optional) List of CloudEOS devices already deployed.

 CVaaS reserves ip and asn from the ranges specified in the arguments above to deploy the fabric.
 The VNI range